rrx02/lk-agent-project/README.md

 # LinkedIn Profile Hook Analyzer (Chrome Extension)

-A Chrome extension for recruiters who want to analyze a LinkedIn profile and identify profile-specific hooks for a personalized first message.
+A Chrome extension for recruiters who want to analyze a LinkedIn profile and identify concrete, human conversation hooks for a personalized first message.

 This project is only for hook analysis.
 It reads visible information from the current LinkedIn profile tab and helps the recruiter choose useful outreach angles.

 The extension helps you:

-- capture the profile name, URL, headline, and location from the current LinkedIn profile;
+- capture the profile name, URL, headline, current company and location from the current LinkedIn profile;
-- surface possible personalization hooks from visible profile text, including experience, skills, certifications, cloud keywords, and profile activity clues;
+- turn the title into a simple opener, for example: “vi que és Fullstack Developer na empresa X — como tem sido aí?”;
-- remind the recruiter to manually inspect the profile photo and banner for respectful, specific visual hooks such as a city skyline, conference stage, sport, award, pet, or other memorable detail;
+- show profile photo and banner previews so the recruiter can spot a city, technology banner, cloud/certification graphic, event, sport, pet or funny detail;
+- summarize useful About/profile text and suggest how to use it naturally;
+- summarize technical skills that appear on the profile and suggest choosing one or two to start the conversation;
+- detect cloud/certification signals and suggest asking how those certifications connect to the person's current work;
+- detect repeated public activity themes, such as Azure, AI or cloud, and suggest exploring whether those topics are genuine interests;
-- generate an editable outreach example asking whether the person is open to a new role similar to their current title;
+- generate an editable outreach example asking whether the person is open to something new near their current role.
-- copy the suggested hooks or message without creating any local database.

 > Important: the extension only reads information visible in the current browser tab.
 It does not use AI image recognition, does not bypass LinkedIn access controls, does not track outreach, and does not send data to an external server.